-Most of the generation born in the 1980s enjoyed watching the science-fiction adventure comedy film “Back to the future”.
-The plot is built around the idea, that by using a time machine one can go back in time in order to fix things that have gone wrong, in order to help the present get back to normal or to improve the future.
+Most of the generation born in the 1980s enjoyed watching the science-fiction adventure comedy film “Back to the Future”.
+The plot is built around the idea that, by using a time machine, one can go back in time to fix things that have gone wrong in order to help the present get back to normal or to improve the future.

-With global population aging rapidly, there are 4 main economic implications we should take into account for reasonable decision making: a shrinking workforce, decreasing social security contributions, increasing healthcare expenditures, deficiency of nurse workforce.
+With the global population aging rapidly, there are four main economic implications that we should take into account for reasonable decision-making: a shrinking workforce, decreasing social security contributions, increasing healthcare expenditures, and an insufficient caretaker workforce.

 One key economic implication of an aging population is the strain on social insurance programs and pension systems.
 With a large increase in an aging population, many nations must raise their budget allocations for social security.
 For example, India’s social security system presently covers only 10 percent of its working-age populace, but its system is operating at a deficit with more funds exiting than entering.
 In the United States, projections state that the level of social security contributions will start to fall short of legislated benefits this year.

 In other words, the amount of money coming into social security will lessen due to fewer contributions from workers and more funds going to an aging retired population.
 In Europe, in order to fund their social security system, 24 nations have payroll tax rates equaling or exceeding 20 percent of wages.
 The situation is also precarious for pensions.
 As the global population for elderly and retired workers increases, pensions must provide more income to these recipients so that they can enjoy at least a reasonable standard of living […]